 How To Wire 3 12V Batteries To An RV

-Once you start adding more than two batteries using the method of wiring the load wires on the end batteries start to get a little less efficient but just adding one more battery isn’t going to make a huge difference, so I still suggest wiring a 3 12 volt RV battery set-up in a similar way to the 2 battery method.
+But just adding one more battery will not make a huge difference, so I still suggest wiring a 3 12 volt RV battery setup in a similar way to the 2 battery method.

-If you want three absolutely perfectly balanced RV batteries you can use the best method I mentioned above or apply the Cross-Diagonal method I talk about next.
+If you want three absolutely perfectly balanced RV batteries, you can use the best method I mentioned in the beginning of this section, or apply the Cross-Diagonal method I talk about next.

 How To Wire 4 12V Batteries To An RV

-The Cross-Diagonal method is a simple way to keep 4 or more batteries balanced without having to apply the terminal post method.
+The Cross-Diagonal method is a simple way to keep 4 or more batteries balanced without having to apply the terminal post method seen in Graphic 1.

 How To Correctly Wire Multiple 6 Volt Batteries To An RV